Guanella Pass Rock Climbing

 GP connects Georgetown and the little hamlet of Grant via FR381.
 Approach from the Grant side is via US 285, which will also provide ready access to several hiking trails into the Mt.
 Evans Wilderness.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Guanella Pass:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Guanella Pass:

 Featured Route For Guanella Pass

 I created an illustrated map of the Guanella Pass bouldering area.
 It includes coordinates to the location, a rough map and grades.
 I am regularly updating it based on grade opinions and new additions, as well as correcting minor inconsistencies.